CoinCulture/evm-tools/analysis/ethersignal/ethersignal.md

 0002: 000000000000000000000000000000000000000000000000000000007a6668bf
 ```

-This 0x3f (63) was pushed long ago, on pc 36, when we mentioned it would be used by a jump.
+This 0x3f (63) was pushed long ago, at PC 36, when we mentioned it would be used by a jump.
 Here is that jump:

 ```
 69     JUMP
 ```

-It takes us to pc 63:
+It takes us to PC 63:

 ```
 63     JUMPDEST